 Once you try this fabulous, No-Fail, Super Easy Strawberry Freezer Jam, you'll be spoiled for life.
 I call it "springtime in a jar"!
 It's like a little dollop of heaven on toast, biscuits, scones, ice cream, yogurt...

 Secondly, we now have some pretty labels for the jars and thought some of you might like them for gift-giving as well as for keeping things organized.
-My freezer is getting re-stocked with glistening (labeled) jars of this wonderful jam and I thought you might want to make some too - before the fleeting local strawberry season disappears!
+My freezer is getting re-stocked with glistening (labeled) jars of this wonderful jam.
+I thought you might want to make some too - before the fleeting local strawberry season disappears!

 Spring has definitely sprung here in the mountains of North Carolina and summer is just around the corner.
 The days are cool, sunny and gorgeous with lovely blooms and trees now fully dressed in vibrant green.